-A man was injured in an accident that occurred at 10:55am Sunday in Lincoln County.
-42 year old Fernando Anguilera of Elsberry was on MO 47 when his truck traveled off the right side of the roadway, he overcorrected, returned to the road and then ran off the left side of the road, overturned and struck an embankment.
-He was transported by ambulance to St. Joseph West Hospital in Lake St. Louis for treatment of moderate injuries.
+A man from Leslie, MO was injured in an accident that occurred at 3:45am Thursday in Franklin County.
+33 year old Tony Collins was on US 50 when his car traveled off the left side of the roadway, struck a culvert and overturned.
+He was transported by private auto to Mercy Hospital in Washington for treatment of minor injuries.

 MEXICO PUBLIC SAFETY DEPARTMENT NEWS